KerriRentmeester/badBank_v5Capstonev2/README.md

 The Three Tier Bank project is an example of the following skills and capabilities: routing, context, tracking state, event handling, and parent/child relationships.
 I employed Bootstrap and CSS for styling, as well as HTML5, JavaScript, and JSX.
 As such, this project is one component of my professional portfolio.
 This particular project is based off of a similar activity I worked on in September through December of 2023 from Modules 18, 19, 26, Portfolio II, and the Capstone Project in the MIT xPro via Emeritus bootcamp I was enrolled in called "Professional Certificate in Coding: Full Stack Development with MERN."

 # **Dependencies**:
 The project relies on the following dependencies: ReactJS, Bootstrap, Babel, Express, NodeJS, MongoDB.
-Note: I am using an outdated versions: MOngoDB 3.6.2, NodeJS 14.21.3, npm 6.14.18, (Firebase CLI v13.0.1 is too high).
+Note: I am using an outdated versions: React v16, NodeJS 16, npm 6.14.18.

 # **Usage**:
-To run my project on your machine, download the files onto your machine or clone the repo.
+To duplicate my project and run your own version, download the files onto your machine or clone the repo.

 ** Make adjustments to the app:
 * Go to FireBase and create a project with a web app.